FrancesCoronel/personal-website-v3/content/posts/2018-04-24-techqueria.md

 Techqueria is a nonprofit representing the largest community for Latinx in Tech.

+## July 22nd, 2019

+Officially voted in as an executive director of technology! 💻

 ## March 27th, 2019

 Officially voted in as a a board member - the 9th one!
 Hurray! 🎉